 The New York Times to a look at the average daily steps taken in different cultures in a recent article which found Americans walk an average of 5,000 daily steps, while the Japanese do 7,000 and the Australians and the Swiss average almost 10,000 steps.
 As to be expected, Americans have a higher obesity rate than the other cultures, with the obesity rates decreasing according to the number of steps taken.
 The Standard American Diet of simple carb's and refined sugars also contribute to high obesity rates.

-In a study of 500,000 people, it was discovered through a 40 year analysis that those who walked regularly had a 31% decreased chance of coronary events and 32% decreased chance of death during the experiment.
+In a study of 500,000 people, it was discovered through a 40-year analysis that those who walked regularly had a 31% decreased chance of coronary events and 32% decreased the chance of death during the experiment.
 This study was conducted by Harvard University.
 This goes to show that walking really does make a difference.

 How much were the people in the study walking?
 It was based on about 4,500 steps per day, taking about 30 minutes to complete.

 Getting some well-needed fresh air on a daily basis by taking a walk with a family member, your kids, your dog or even alone, can increase your happiness, well-being and days on this earth.
 The extra vitamins that your body will get from the sun's rays will boost your energy, and you will be losing calories.
 If you have an iPod or an MP3 player, listening to music while going on a long walk can also improve your mood if you had a long, stressful day.